 FAQs

 Yes you are.
-We ensure once a sponsor is found, the beneficiary is allocated to you, and you are then the only one providing for their needs.
+We ensure that once you commence sponsoring, the beneficiary is allocated to you, and you are the only one providing for their needs.

 Children start attending Kindergarten from 3 years of age.
 Your sponsorship importantly provides not just for the child’s education, but their spiritual education too.
 Finances also supplement the family's income to provide enough food for the child.
 The sponsorship also provides a medical fund to ensure the child’s medical needs are met during the time of need.